-Carrie’s Place Domestic Violence and Homelessness Services Inc. has been providing services in the Maitland and Lower Hunter area since 1979.Carrie’s Place provides a range of culturally appropriate services for people experiencing domestic and family violence, and/or homelessness.
+Carrie’s Place Domestic Violence and Homelessness Services.
+Has been providing services in the Maitland and Lower Hunter area since 1979.Carrie’s Place provides a range of culturally appropriate services for people experiencing domestic and family violence, and/or homelessness.
 Carrie’s Place provides a range of services to vulnerable people to support recovery and build resilience.

-Carrie’s Place is a safe place for all people
+Carrie’s Place is a safe place for all.

 Carrie’s Place services are underpinned by the values of social justice.
 Our philosophies are based on feminism and human rights.
 Our practice is person centred, and based on a strong commitment to the principles of social inclusion and capacity building.

 Carrie’s Place is a change agent – this organisation leads change in our communities.